Arch Linux

 pkg-config pam json-c bison flex python-pytest \

-support.
-Unfortunately, most distributions do not yet offer a libyang
+distributions do not offer a libyang package or offer old versions.

-package from their repositories.
-Therefore we offer two options to install this
+Therefore we provide two options below to install this library.

 Option 1: Binary Install